 In some patients the protein in oats appears to cause a similar reaction to the reaction caused by consuming gluten.
 This is rare, so please don’t panic, but it is possible.
 In most cases, when oats are certified gluten-free, they should be fine for people with an intolerance or sensitivity.

-And that ends my comprehensive guide to What Is Gluten?
+And that ends my comprehensive guide on answering a question baffling so many: what is gluten?
 I don’t expect you to read this entire guide in one session, but I hope you will bookmark it and refer to it as you need.

 It is a strange phenomenon, but you would be surprised how many people living a gluten-free lifestyle can’t really define gluten.
 If you’ve followed along here, now you will be one of the few people who really can.